 Quick & Easy Microwave Mochi

 Satisfy your sweet tooth in minutes with this Quick & Easy Microwave Mochi recipe!
-The mochi is ready in about 5 minutes– from raw ingredients to a soft chewy treat that you can pop in your moth.
+The mochi is ready in about 5 minutes– from raw ingredients to a soft chewy treat that you can pop in your mouth.

-My favorite way to eat mochi is rather simple: mochi dough cut into bite size cubes and dusted with kinako (roasted soybean flour).
+My favorite way to eat mochi is rather simple: mochi dough cut into bite-size cubes and dusted with kinako (roasted soybean flour).

 Use this recipe as a foundation for other customizations.
 Ex.
 Sub out the water/milk in the recipe for juice for a fruity version.
-Mix the mochi dough with shredded coconut or other add ins for a textural experience.
+Mix the mochi dough with shredded coconut or other add-ins for a textural experience.
 The possibilities are endless!

 The Process

 Mix together water (or milk), sugar, and glutinous rice flour in a bowl.
 Cover with plastic wrap and microwave for 1 minute.
 Remove the bowl from the microwave.
 The edges should have started setting but the center is still raw.
-Mix the mixture, cover and microwave at 30s intervals, mixing after each interval, until a thick and semi-transparent mixture forms.
+Mix the mixture, cover, and microwave at 30s intervals, mixing after each interval, until a thick and semi-transparent mixture forms.
 Let cool ~2-5 minutes so it becomes cool enough to handle.

 microwave mochi